 Instruction in proper technique, methods, and safety involved in weight training.
 Establishment of training goals and training program for overall conditioning.
-This course partially fulfills General Education Core Studies outcome C3; the student should take HE 150 or HE 220 to complete fulfillment of C3.
 (As Needed)

 PE 103 Golf 1 credit

 Beginning knowledge and skill is assumed.
 This course is a more thorough study of golf skills and techniques.
 (As Needed)